kikeprime/KH-Save-Editor/README.md

 - The kh1.py file documents more known fields than the current app can edit.
 You can for example reset the Xemnas fight.
 - PCSX2 attach:
     - Set slot to 0.
-    - Set if you play vanilla or FM; vanilla means the USA ROM, won't work with other vanilla ROMs
+    - Set if you play vanilla or FM; vanilla means the USA ROM, won't work with other vanilla ROMs.
     - Compatible with BOTH PCSX2 1.6.0 and PCSX2 Qt!
-    - Windows only
+    - Windows only.
     - Dumps the memory to file.

 ## KH2 features